Logan-Core/Logan-Core.github.io/themes/hugo-theme-flat/content/projects/eternal_descent/_index.md

 After the player does a short loop of fighting the Catalyst and defeating enemies and such.
 The Catalyst will stop spawning enemies and the music and ambience will fade out.
 The Catalyst will fly high up into the skybox and create a eclipse-like scenery (Recreate environment from DarkSouls 3's Lord of Cinder fight).
 The Arena will shake and then fall down onto the sand allowing the player more movement.
 The Heretic boss will then spawn out of the Catalyst

-- Enemies
+- Enemies Spawn Pattern
-	- Swarmer
-	- Tripwire
-	- Missile
-	- Sniper
-	- Shield
-	- Snake
-	- Roamer
-	- Sponge
+	- Fill this out later
+	- Treasure spawns on this level after the Catalyst has taken enough damage

 ## **The Heretic**